UNLV Mascot History

-During this time, the tiny extension campus in Las Vegas that was struggling to emerge from the shadow of the University of Nevada, Reno (UNR), and its students and administrators drew the idea for Rebels from the natural rivalry that accompanied the split between what would become UNLV and UNR.
-After establishing the Rebels nickname, Nevada Southern (NS) students also created Beauregard, a cartoon wolf with a Confederate uniform, to “rebel” against UNR and its wolf-pack mascot in the North.
+During its nascent years, the tiny extension campus in Las Vegas that was struggling to emerge from the shadow of the University of Nevada, Reno (UNR) drew the idea for Rebels from the natural rivalry that accompanied the split between what would become UNLV and UNR.
+After establishing the Rebels nickname, Nevada Southern students also created Beauregard, a cartoon wolf with a Confederate uniform, to “rebel” against UNR and its wolf-pack mascot in the North.
 Beauregard’s smirk and wink contrasted with UNR’s ferocious wolf, another nod to the fledgling school’s break from tradition and its older and more established peer.
-While it was a decision based in rivalry and fun, the choice of a Confederate-themed mascot was nonetheless an unfortunate one.
+While it was a decision based in rivalry and fun, the choice of a Confederate-themed mascot was nonetheless misguided and unfortunate.

-As NS became UNLV, changing times across the country had an impact on campus as well—as students and staff began to question the propriety of a Confederate-themed mascot and other traditions.
-Such change takes time, but UNLV opposition to those images and themes continued to grow until enough was finally enough.
-Beauregard lasted until the early 1970s, when a group of African-American student-athletes voiced objection to the Confederate imagery surrounding the mascot.
-Campus leaders agreed, and in 1976, the student senate voted to officially banish Beauregard and thereby remove the last remaining association of the Confederacy with UNLV.
+As Nevada Southern became UNLV, changing times across the country had an impact on campus as well—as students and staff began to question the propriety of a Confederate-themed mascot and other related campus traditions.
+Such change takes time, but UNLV’s opposition to those images and themes continued to grow until enough was finally enough.
+In the early 1970s, a group of African-American student-athletes voiced objection to the Confederate imagery surrounding the mascot.
+Campus leaders agreed, and in 1976, the student senate voted to officially banish Beauregard and thereby remove the association of the Confederacy with UNLV.

 The Rebel name was also put to a vote in the early 1970s, with students deciding 446 to 246 to retain it.
 According to the university’s 50th -anniversary book, UNLV: A History, “After all, ‘rebel’ stood for much more than a supporter of the Civil War against the Union.
 In the 1960s especially, it symbolized those who rejected convention, tradition, racism … Most of all, in southern Nevada it stood for those who had opposed northern domination in the state legislature and unwanted dependency upon Reno.”

-Miller, who passed away in 2014, said his inspiration came from the Western trailblazers of the 1800s who ventured into uncharted Nevada to discover resources and build communities.
+Mike Miller, who passed away in 2014, said his inspiration for the Hey Reb!
+Character came from the Western trailblazers of the 1800s who ventured into uncharted Nevada to discover resources and build communities.
 “Pathfinders were severely independent people who went all around the West looking for new trails, agriculture, gold mining, and everything,” he said in a 2011 interview.